Alagadiço: Economy

 Since its origin, the village has had an economy based on family agriculture and animal husbandry.
 In the beginning and middle of the 19th century the economy was based primarily in subsistence agriculture.
 With the beginning of the civil war in the United States, the Union's blockade on the Confederate ports made it impossible for the cotton produced in the south to be exported to Europe.
 These events led to the increase in the price of cotton due to the high European demand for the product, which made its cultivation economically profitable for farmers and owners of large tracts of land, such as Cassimiro da Silva Melo, a landowner from Itabaiana who held much of what is today Frei Paulo and Alagadiço.

-In the 1880's two decades after the war, the businessman, industrialist, landowner and city councilor of Itabaiana Godchaux Ettinger, an Ashkenazi Jewish immigrant from France who had moved to Sergipe years earlier, opened a cotton ginning factory in the then village of Frei Paulo, impulsioning the cotton industry of Alagadiço even more.
+In the 1880s two decades after the war, the businessman, industrialist, landowner and city councilor of Itabaiana Godchaux Ettinger, an Ashkenazi Jewish immigrant from France who had moved to Sergipe years earlier, opened a cotton ginning factory in the then village of Frei Paulo, impulsioning the cotton industry of Alagadiço even more.
 These circumstances turned cotton into the main crop planted in the village and its surroundings until the 1940's.
 In the second half of the 20th century, the cultivation of cassava and production of cassava flour became the main economic focus; nowadays, the village's economy is largely based on the farming of corn and cattle herding.

 Climate

-Alagadiço is located in the northeastern Brazilian agreste, a transition zone between the humid and rainy Atlantic forest and the semiarid caatinga.
+Alagadiço is in the northeastern Brazilian agreste, a transition zone between the humid and rainy Atlantic Forest and the semiarid caatinga.
 The rainy season occurs between the months of may and august, which is also the time in which the corn planting season takes place; the dry season is between the months of September and April.
 The Köppen climate classification system classifies Alagadiço as a dry summer tropical savanna.

 Geography

-The village's center is 308 meters above sea level, and it is surrounded by two large hills, the Campina hill on its east, and the Black hill on its west, with peaks of 537 and 523 meters respectively.
+The village center is 308 meters above sea level, and it is surrounded by two large hills, the Campina hill on its east, and the Black hill on its west, with peaks of 537 and 523 meters respectively.
 The hills of Alagadiço house many springs of small rivers that feed the Vaza-barris and Sergipe rivers.